Welcome to PayPal!

 You will need to resolve any issues with your account before a limitation can be removed.
 Normally, this is done after you provide us with the information we request.
 However, if we reasonably believe a risk still exists after you have provided us that information, we may take action to protect PayPal, our parent companies, subsidiaries and affiliates, our users, a third party, or you from reversals, chargebacks, claims, fees, fines, penalties, legal and/or regulatory risks and any other liability.

 We may place a reserve on your PayPal account if we believe there may be a high level of risk associated with you, your PayPal account, your business model, or your transactions.
-When we place a reserve on your PayPal account, it means that all or some portion of the money in your PayPal account is reserved as unavailable for withdrawal in order to protect against the risk of transactions made by you being reversed or invalidated or any other risk related to your PayPal account or use of the PayPal services.
+When we place a reserve on your PayPal account, it means that all or some portion of the money that you receive is reserved as unavailable in order to protect against the risk of transactions made by you being reversed or invalidated or any other risk related to your PayPal account or use of the PayPal services.
 We make decisions about whether to place a reserve based on a number of factors, including information available to us from both internal sources and from third parties.

 - PayPal considers a list of non-exclusive factors and whether and how these factors have changed over time, including: